 Clerk of Court.
 Officer of the court who files pleadings, motions, judgements, etc., issues process, and keeps records of court proceedings.
 Functions and duties of clerks of court are usually specified by statute or cour rules.

 CLPF.
-Certified Licensed Professional Fiduciary (certified by California'sProfessional Fiduciaries Bureau)
+California Licensed Professional Fiduciary (certified by California'sProfessional Fiduciaries Bureau)

 Closed end Mutual Funds.
 Mutual Funds with a fixed number of shares that trade on stock exchanges or over the counter.